 This will give you a general idea of how much a new replacement front door costs.
 More detailed information about how the price of different kinds of doors differ can also be found throughout.

 - What types of front doors are there?

 - How can my front door add value to my home?

-- How much does a new front door cost to buy?
+- How much does a new front door cost to buy in 2021?

 - What other factors contribute to higher new front door costs?